Many or all companies we feature compensate us. Compensation and editorial

 How cash-out auto refinancing works

-To do a cash-out auto refinance, you take out a new auto loan and use it to pay the full balance of your old loan.
-The money that’s leftover is yours to use as you see fit.
+When you do a cash-out auto refinance, you take out a new loan and use it to pay the full balance of your old loan.
+The money that’s left over is yours to use as you see fit.

-Like with your old loan, you’ll get a monthly bill from your new lender and need to make a minimum payment.
-The good news is that your car acts as collateral for the loan, which means you might be able to secure a lower interest rate than a personal loan or another unsecured loan would offer.
+As with your old loan, you’ll get a monthly bill from your new lender.
+Your car acts as collateral for the loan, meaning you could secure a lower interest rate than a personal loan or another unsecured loan might offer.
+But because your car serves as collateral, your lender can repossess it if you stop making payments.

 Pros & cons of cash-out auto refinancing